Candy Crush Saga: Commercial

 By 2013, Candy Crush Saga had been downloaded more than 500 million times across Facebook, iOS, and Android devices.
 It was considered the most downloaded app from the Apple App Store, and had at least 6.7 million active users on a daily basis; the game had a daily revenue of $633,000 from the United States section of the iOS App Store alone.
 By 2014, the game had over 245 million active players each month but has since dropped off, with that count falling to around 166 million by 2016.
 It again rose back to 293 million active monthly players by November 2017.

 Though initially released with advertising to help with revenue, King removed the advertising in 2013 and solely has earned money from the game in the form of in-app purchases.
 Only a small percentage of the player base has purchased in-game items, up to around 4%, but this has led to millions of dollars in monthly revenue for King.
 In 2014, Candy Crush Saga players spent over $1.33 billion on in-app purchases.
 This is a decline from the previous year since in the second half of 2013 players spent over $1.04 billion.
 By 2015, the monthly revenue was estimated at $120 million, but with declining players purchasing in-game items, down to 2% by 2016, that revenue has dropped to just over $53 million per month.
 Again, by the end of October 2018, the monthly revenue rose to $128 million.

 Five years after its release on mobile, the Candy Crush Saga series has received over 2.73 billion downloads.
 Its revenue for the quarter ending September 2017 was $250 million, having gained significant improvement in year-to-year revenues from 2016.
 It remains one of the top gross-revenue earnings app for mobile in the four years leading up to 2017.
-By the end of July 2018, the total revenue earned by this game stood at $3.91 billion.Candy Crush received particular mention in Hong Kong media, with reports that one in seven Hong Kong citizens plays the game.
+By the end of July 2018, the total revenue earned by this game stood at $3.91 billion.

+Candy Crush received particular mention in Hong Kong media, with reports that one in seven Hong Kong citizens plays the game.
 In December 2013, King entered the Japanese market with a series of television commercials in Japan, and by December 4 it had become the 23rd most downloaded game in Japan on Android devices and number 1 most downloaded from the App Store.
 It is also the most popular game in the UK of all time.

+Starting in 2020, King has hosted an online and in-person tournament, called Candy Crush All Stars, with a $1 million prize pool, of which $500,000 goes to the tournament winner.
+In 2024, 15 million players competed, with in-person finals held in Los Angeles.